Learning about biochar

 As a gardener biochar is something I’ve heard about and wanted to experiment with for many years.
 What is it – why am I interested?

 There’s a lot of science and detail around biochar so I’ll keep it simple for now.
 Biochar is basically charcoal.
 It’s made by burning material (eg wood, coffee grounds, dry plant material) in a way that reduces the air flow.
-(Burning these in a regular way gives you ash which is still beneficial for the garden but different to biochar).
-This carbon product is then activated by wetting it with a beneficial liquid such as vermicast (worm wee).
-The activated biochar is added to compost to super charge the breakdown process or to the soil to benefit plant growth.
+Burning these in a regular way gives you ash which is still beneficial for the garden but different to biochar.
+This carbon product is then activated by wetting it with a beneficial liquid such as vermicast (worm wee) or adding it to a compost or bokashi system.
+The activated biochar is then ready to use by adding it to the soil to benefit plant growth.
 How?

 One thing to know about biochar is that it isn’t compost, it doesn’t contain beneficial minerals.
 What it provides to soil is structure to support micro-organisms and help retain minerals and water.
 This improves the overall health of the soil and therefore benefits plant growth.